 Investors looking to invest in mutual funds must be aware of rules and regulations that govern the Indian mutual fund sector – SEBI guidelines for mutual funds.

 In India, the SEBI MF Regulations of 1996 govern the working of mutual funds.
 These guidelines treat mutual funds like Public Trusts that fall under the Indian Trust Act of 1982.
 For handling mutual funds and ensuring accountability on the trustees, the guidelines specify a three-tier set up comprising of the fund managers, the investors, and the representatives.
 We have covered the following in this article:

 The Securities and Exchange Board (SEBI) is the designated regulatory body for securities markets in India.
 The primary function of the board is to protect the interest of the investors in securities, promote and regulate the securities market.

 SEBI has laid the ground rules for investors to become aware of the functioning of the mutual funds by providing necessary information.
 They serve to simplify the broad spectrum of mutual fund schemes that may often seem quite confusing to the investors.
 The guidelines on the merger and consolidation of mutual fund schemes issued by SEBI are aimed at simplifying the process of comparing various mutual fund schemes that are on offer by fund houses.

-The SEBI guidelines define the Guarantor as one who, in his capacity as an individual or in partnership with a different entity or entities, launches a mutual fund.
-The role of the guarantor is to make revenue by putting together a mutual fund and handing it to the fund manager.
+The SEBI guidelines define the guarantor as one who, in his capacity as an individual or in partnership with a different entity or entities, launches a mutual fund.
+The role of the guarantor is to generate revenues by putting together a mutual fund and handing it to the fund manager.

 A sponsor sets up the mutual funds as per the guidelines of the Indian Trust Act, 1882, for Public Trust.
 They are responsible for listing with the SEBI, having provisions for resource management and ensuring the functioning of the fund takes place as per the SEBI guidelines.